-For this reason, municipalities should consider adding these facilities to their homeless shelters to promote humane living conditions.
+For this reason, municipalities should consider adding these facilities to their navigation centers and homeless shelters to promote humane living conditions.

 In the midst of COVID-19, municipalities will be glad to hear that there are options for private showers — helping shelters promote hygiene while limiting opportunities for spreading the virus.

 Humane homeless shelters and navigation centers should be a comfortable size as overcrowding limits resident privacy and puts their health at risk.